The problem: confusion and disquiet

 There is a growing realisation within every fibre of your being that you are part of something greater than your body form and your ego.

-There are many progressive changes that start to emerge when we give ourselves systematic experience of this deeper aspect of life.
+Myriad progressive changes start to emerge when we give ourselves a systematic experience of this deeper aspect of life.